Web page Javascript integrations

 If you refresh your page with the above javascript code you will notice that the response from tracardi will be like this:

-This is because of the invalid source id that was not defined in the option.source.id
+This is because of the invalid source id that was not defined in the option.source.id section of the snippet.
+To obtain source id create event source in Tracardi and then replace string ‘‘ with the source id from Tracardi, like this:

-event source id
+1. Correct event source id.

-. - Replace IP with the IP of Tracardi API.
+2. Replace IP with the IP of Tracardi API.
 Please mind the port and correct it as well

-- The code here is truncated for the purpose of more readable documentation.
+3. The code here is truncated for the purpose of more readable documentation.

 Please notice that there is also the URL of Tracardi backend server.
-Please replace the IP e.g. 192.168.1.103
+Please replace the IP e.g. 192.168.1.103 with the address of your Tracardi server.

 Context data scope